Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 1 April 2026Andrew Connor

-The AF spirits shelf has quietly become one of the most creative corners of the drinks world.
-While some brands are chasing perfect replicas of gin, whiskey, and rum, the most interesting producers have gone in a completely different direction, and the results are worth paying attention to.
+The non-alcoholic botanical spirits shelf has quietly become one of the most creative corners of the drinks world.
+While some brands chase perfect replicas of gin, whisky, and rum, the most interesting producers have gone in a completely different direction, and the results are worth paying attention to.

 The burn problem (and how producers solve it)